KennethLangedal/PACE2025/README.md

 * UWrMaxSat (only for exact solvers)
 * Data reductions for the MWIS problem

 The file **scipoptsuite-9.2.1.tgz** must be in the repository before any of the build scripts are executed.
 It can be downloaded [here](https://scipopt.org/index.php#download).
-Then, build UWrMaxSat by running the script
+Then, build UWrMaxSat by running the script.

 ```
 ./get_uwrmaxsat_dep.sh